Sensory-Friendly Performance at Playhouse Square – January 2015

 Plan Your Visit

 Want to learn a little bit about the Playhouse Square area?
-Learn more about our neighborhood (the restaurants, the theaters, maps and more) in our Plan Your Visit section.
+Learn more about our neighborhood (the restaurants, the theaters, maps and more) in the Plan Your Visit section of our website.

 Parking and Drop Off Information